Taking a different approach

 2. The ability of the voter to verify that their vote was accurately counted

-All of this is enabled with placing a VTN on the ballot itself.
-So now the voter can look up their vote by their VTN and verify that it was cast correctly, and they can take the entire list of all the votes and count them by themselves if they want to.
+All of this is enabled by ballot marking - placing a BAM on the ballot itself.
+So now the voter can look up their vote by their BAM and verify that it was cast correctly, and they can take the entire list of all the votes and count them by themselves if they want to.

 It’s the Results, Stupid!